 - Who do you want to target?
 New or returning visitors?
 How long do they need to have been on the page?

 - Do you want to ask just one question or a series?

 - Do you want an email notification every time someone responds so you can answer any questions they have?
 (You’d be surprised how many people mistake the polls for Live Chat.)

 It’s a good idea to collect at least 200 responses for each poll you run before determining any patterns in the responses.
-But even if you struggle to get to 200, it only takes one gem of an idea to inspire a split-test that could change everything for your store and its fortunes.
+But even if you struggle to get to 200, it only takes one gem of an idea to inspire a split test.
+And that could change everything for your store and its fortunes.

 Visitor Intelligence Tool #6 – Persistent Feedback Tabs